Lewisdev94/weather-app/README.md

 - Work out a new way to do the gradient ring.
 Causing issues for a clean theme change.
 - Make location request a user action
-- Make app mobile responsive
+- Make app fully mobile responsive
-- Make background dynamic based on time of day
 - Provide error messaging for the weather API
 - Provide error messaging if a location isn't provided to the app from the browser (option for manual input?)
 - Ask for a name to be stored within cookies for a personalised page on each load